 Participants will leave with:

-The second module covers issues related to governance, policy and land.
+This module covers issues related to governance, policy and land.
 It may cover topics such as treaties, the Indian Act, reserves, federal and provincial governance jurisdictions, and the United Nations on the Declaration of Rights for Indigenous Peoples.

 Module three offers a critical Indigenous perspective related to the policies of social control of Indigenous peoples in the late 1800 to 1900s.
 It may cover topics such as child welfare, foster care, residential schools, criminal justice and intergenerational trauma.